LogtalkDotOrg/asdf-logtalk/README.md

 Logtalk versions.

-Upon installing a Logtalk version using asdf commands, Logtalk can be executed by using the `*.lgt.sh` integration scripts.
+Upon installing a Logtalk version using asdf commands, Logtalk can be executed by using the `*lgt.sh` integration scripts.